Vincit/objection.js/doc/recipes/extra-properties.md

 };
 ```

-I this schema, `characterName` is the `extra` property.
+In this schema, `characterName` is the `extra` property.
 When we fetch movies for an actor, we want the movie objects to contain the `characterName` in addition to normal movie properties.

 You can define your [relationMapping](/api/model/static-properties.html#static-relationmappings) like this: